Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 November 2025 19.59.30 UTC
+- WIB: Kamis, 27 November 2025 20.39.05 UTC
-- WITA: Kamis, 27 November 2025 20.59.30 UTC
+- WITA: Kamis, 27 November 2025 21.39.05 UTC
-- WIT: Kamis, 27 November 2025 21.59.30 UTC
+- WIT: Kamis, 27 November 2025 22.39.05 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: friendship
+Kategori: inspirational